thebrettd/JavaSweeper/README.md

 For each of play, x and y indices are printed along the perimeter of the grid.

+Logging and all superfluous output is commented out, for performance reason.

 ## Solver

 Code for two solvers are included - but the program is hardcoded to use BrettSolver.